 { [Derivation of the cosine similarity lower bound] This appendix first derives an integral approximation for the lower bound of the maximum cosine similarity between a specific AWC steering vector and a SWC steering vector.
 Subsequently, the value of the maximum is determined.
-Throughout, this maximum cosine similarity is denoted as $\beta$.